 Clean Out Old Garden Areas

 If you already HAVE a garden bed, now is the time to pull all the old debris.
 Repair any damaged boards or loose stones at the same time.
 Turn in some fresh compost before planting season starts.
 If you are intimidated by the idea of a full garden, consider a few large pots scattered on the patio.
-Even if all you can manage is a few tomato plants and a handful of herbs you are taking a step in the right direction!
+Even if all you can manage is a few tomato plants and a few edible herbs you are taking a step in the right direction!

 Choosing the best garden plants